What does Jerry mean?

 Jerry \j(er)-ry\ as a girls' name (also used more regularly as boys' name Jerry).
 Jerry's roots are Old German, French and Hebrew, and the name Jerry means "spear ruler; the Lord is exalted".
-Jerry is a variation of Geraldine (Old German, French): feminine of Gerald, first coined in the 16th century.
+Jerry is a variation of Geraldine (Old German, French): feminine of Gerald.
 Jerry is also a variant of Jeremia (Hebrew): feminine of Jeremiah.
 Jerry is also used as a variant of Jerrie (Old German, French).
 See also Jeralyn and Jeri.

 Jerry▼ has 31 more related forms via Geraldine, Jeremia, Jerrie: Deena▼, Dina▼, Dyna, Geralda, Geraldeen, Geraldene, Geraldina, Geralyn▼, Geralynn, Geralynne, Gerdene, Gerdine, Geri▼, Gerianna, Gerianne, Gerilynn, Gerri, Gerrilyn, Gerroldine, Gerry▼, Giralda, Jeraldeen, Jeraldene, Jeraldine▼, Jeralee, Jere, Jeremee, Jeremie, Jerilene, Jerrileen and Jerroldeen.